Crucialjun/CrucialBeginnersTest/README.md

 # Crucial Beginners Test

-An educational app created as an exam for the completion of the Udacity Badic Android Course.
+An educational app created as an exam for the completion of the Udacity Basic Android Course.

 '''
-The app is a simple questionare for beginners into the Computer World
+The app is a simple questionnaire for beginners into the Computer World

 ![Screenshot 1](https://github.com/Crucialjun/CrucialBeginnersTest/blob/master/Screenshot_20180629-230539.png)
 ![Screenshot 2](https://github.com/Crucialjun/CrucialBeginnersTest/blob/master/Screenshot_20180629-230559.png)